LinkedInAttic/hopscotch/README.md

 * `skipIfNoElement` [BOOLEAN] - If a specified target element is not found, should we skip to the next step? *Default*: true.

+* `nextOnTargetBlur` [BOOLEAN] - Should we advance to the next step when the target loses focus? *Default*: false.

+* `nextOnTargetChange` [BOOLEAN] - Should we advance to the next step when the content or state of the target changes? *Default*: false.

 * `nextOnTargetClick` [BOOLEAN] - Should we advance to the next step when the user clicks on the target? *Default*: false.

+* `nextOnTargetFocus` [BOOLEAN] - Should we advance to the next step when the target gets the focus? *Default*: false.

+* `nextOnTargetSelect` [BOOLEAN] - Should we advance to the next step when the user selects some text within the target? *Default*: false.

 * `onNext` [FUNCTION] - Invoked after every click on a "Next" button.